SQSh1/yt-dlp-link-maker/README.md

+readme_content = """# 📜 License

+This project is licensed under the terms of the MIT License.
+For details, see the [LICENSE](LICENSE) file in the repository root.

+---

 # 🎬 yt-dlp Link Generator for Termux

 **yt-dlp Link Generator** is a simple and user-friendly tool that helps you automatically generate `yt-dlp` commands to download videos or audio from YouTube within the Termux environment.
 Designed with an easy-to-use interface, this tool enhances the downloading experience for Android users.